 Mathematics Education within the Postmodern

 A volume in the series: Cognition, Equity & Society: International Perspectives.
 Editor(s): Bharath Sriraman, University of Montana.
-Lyn English, Queensland University of Technology.
+Donna Y. Ford, Vanderbilt University.

 This timely and accessible book presents a challenge to accepted wisdoms about both the nature of mathematics and of education.
 The authors of this groundbreaking volume bring to bear on this intersection a postmodern sensibility that engages with the grand narratives of mathematics education.
 Thus they provide a key resource for rethinking theory and practice in mathematics education.